thien2411-vn/thien2411-vn/README.md

 I'm passionate about building real-world embedded systems — from writing bare-metal firmware and custom bootloaders for **STM32**, to developing IoT applications with **ESP32/ESP8266** using ESP-IDF and Arduino frameworks, and integrating cloud services with **Raspberry Pi** gateways.
 I'm also exploring **Edge AI** to bring intelligence closer to embedded devices.

-- Currently working on **Firmware OTA Update Systems and IoT Smart Solutions**.
+- Currently working on **Embedded Systems and IoT Smart Solutions**.
 - Experienced in **Bare-metal, Bootloader Design, ESP32/ESP-IDF, and IoT Systems**.
 - Exploring **Edge AI & Computer Vision** on embedded platforms.
 - Learning more about **Edge AI & Computer Vision, Linux Embedded, and Wireless Protocols (BLE, MQTT, Wi-Fi).**.